SurrogateInc/surrortg-sdk/games/fortune_wheel/README.md

 the servo configuration

-Note: The game is implemented so that `SERVO_MIN_PULSE_WIDTH` is the servo pulse width for angle where the stopper should allow the wheel to spin and `SERVO_MAX_PULSE_WIDTH` is the angle where stopper should be down blocking the wheel from spinning.
+Note: The game is implemented so that `SERVO_MIN_PULSE_WIDTH` is the servo pulse width for the angle where the stopper should allow the wheel to spin and `SERVO_MAX_PULSE_WIDTH` is the angle where the stopper should be down blocking the wheel from spinning.
-You can find the right values for `SERVO_MIN_PULSE_WIDTH` and `SERVO_MAX_PULSE_WIDTH` for your physical setup with changing the value and testing the game by trial and error.
+You can find the right values for `SERVO_MIN_PULSE_WIDTH` and `SERVO_MAX_PULSE_WIDTH` for your physical setup by changing the value and testing the game by trial and error.

 ## Links